IgniteUI/igniteui-docfx/en/components/grids_and_lists.md

 <div class="divider--half"></div>

 <div class="center-text">
 The Ignite UI for Angular Data Grid is not just for high-volume and real-time data.
-It is a feature-rich Angular grid that gives you capabilities that you would never be able to accomplish with such little code on your own.
+It is a feature-rich Angular grid that gives you capabilities that you would never be able to accomplish with so little code on your own.
 This example demonstrates a few of the data grid’s key features:
 </div>